RuchiSagar002655548/webapp/README.md

-# Webapp Introduction
+# webapp
-Creating a api request using Nodejs and MariaDB and checking it in POSTMAN..
+Creating a api request using Nodejs and MariaDB and checking it in POSTMAN.

-Prerequisites
-1.Visual studio code (IDE) 2.POSTMAN 3.Database - Maria.DB 4.Node.js
+Prerequisites 1.Visual studio code 2.POSTMAN 3.Database - Maria.DB 4.Node.js

-Dependencies to be installed
-npm i
-start app by npm start
-Important Commands to run the server and test
-Scripts
-npm start: starts the development server jest test: runs test suite
+Dependencies to be installed npm i start app by npm start Important Commands to run the server and test Scripts npm start: starts the development server jest test: runs test suite Endpoints The following endpoints are available for operations:
-Endpoints
-The following endpoints are available for operations:

 authenticated: Operations available only to authenticated users